The number of credit hours required for graduation is 90.

 We will create a “tickler” system for case management, determine how to maintain client confidences in the storage and transmission of electronic data, and discuss implementation of personnel manuals and supervisory matters.
 Grades will be based upon written assignments.

-Civil Actions: Forms, Depositions, & Interrogatories (1 credit)
+Civil Actions: Forms, Depositions and Interrogatories (1 credit)

 The course is designed to provide practical hands on application regarding how to draft a variety of the most common forms associated with a civil action in the federal court system.
 In addition, the course will engage students in the process of how to take depositions and draft interrogatories from the perspective of both parties.